-Part of a 20-strong fleet heading up the lake

-(picture courtesy of Allan Gouldson)
+Part of a 20-strong fleet heading up the lake (picture courtesy of Mandy Pollard))

-If you are interested in joining in (and Tamar Lake is an excellent place to start), there are lots of different ways of doing it.:
+If you are interested in joining in (and Upper Tamar Lake is an excellent place to start), there are lots of different ways of doing it.:

-a) If you have never sailed before, then try tak-

-ing a course.
-The club itself sometimes offers attractively-priced courses on Wednesday evenings or courses for over-50s in afternoons.
-The South West Lakes Trust also run RYA-accredited courses at various times during the summer, where boats, buoyancy aids and (obviously) tuition are all provided.
-Details are posted in the Angling and Watersports Centre or ask Lakes Trust staff for details.
+a) If you have never sailed before, then try taking a course.
+The club itself (in association with taking a course.
+The club itself (in association with the South West Lakes Trust) sometimes offers attractively-priced courses under the banner of 'Starting Sailing Without That Sinking Feeling', suitable for all ages, where boats and buoyancy aids are provided.
+The South West Lakes Trust also run RYA-accredited courses.
+Details are posted in the Angling and Watersports Centre or ask South West Lakes Trust staff for details.
 If you're not sure whether sailing is for you, ask one of the sailing club committee if you can go out for a half-hour sail one day.
 They'll be happy to arrange a gentle sail and see if you take to it.
-Alternatively, ask the South West Lakes Trust about one of their two-hour taster sessions.

-b) If you already have some experience of dinghy sailing, then there are several ways of getting on the water at Tamar Lake.
-For a one-off, the easiest is to hire a boat from the South West Lakes Trust; they have Laser Pico dinghies, plus the larger RS Feva and Vision dinghies (plus a variety of windsurfers and canoes) If you've got a dinghy of your own, then you can bring it down and sail it.
+b) If you already have some experience of dinghy sailing, then there are several ways of getting on the water at Upper Tamar Lake.
+For a one-off, the easiest is to hire a boat from the South West Lakes Trust; they have Optimist and Laser Pico dinghies, plus the larger RS Vision dinghies (as well as a variety of windsurfers and canoes).
+If you've got a dinghy of your own, then you can bring it down and sail it.
 You will have to pay a day launch fee to the South West Lakes Trust.
-Alternatively, if you're intending to sail often during a season, it is worthwhile getting a season launch permit/membership.
+Alternatively, if you're intending to sail often during a season, it is worthwhile getting a season launch membership and boat storage permit.